inthecatsdreams/PS3-Discord/README.md

 Add your PS3 local IP to __config.json__ and run the script!

-@FMudanyali added a feature that allows you to switch between temps and the firmware of your console (0 means it won’t show your temps, 1 means it will show them).
+[FMudanyali](https://github.com/FMudanyali) added a feature that allows you to switch between temps and the firmware of your console (0 means it won’t show your temps, 1 means it will show them).

 # Requirements